bsdpot/potluck/haproxy-sql/README.md

 # Setup
 You must be running 2 or 3 `mariadb` servers, such as the pot mariadb images, configured for replication on all servers in a MASTER-MASTER configuration.

-The `mariadb` pot images must have been started with the GALERAHOST parameter set to the IP address of this jail.
+The `mariadb` pot images must already be started with the LOADBALANCER parameter set to the IP address of this jail.
 This will setup access control and allow haproxy checks from this host.

 ## Installation